 You can now create load rules to include date- and time-specific conditions to load a tag.

-Use the following steps to determine when a tag loads by specifying a time or date range.
+Use the following steps to configure a load rule by specifying a time and date range.

 The following special considerations may apply:

 To use UTC time instead of the browser's local time, see Time-based Load Rule using UTC.

 This section describes how to view the details for a load rule.

 You can delete a load rule to remove it from the profile.
 Deleting the load rule will pull down all of the instances for that load rule from the utag.js file.

 Use the following steps to delete a load rule:

 Deactivating a load rule turns it off, but keeps it in your profile for future use.
 When a load rule is deactivated, it is still available in the profile and can be reactivated later.